-The APFL Flash will enable or disable the flashing of the APFL indicator on the Reset Panel.
+APFL Flash enables or disables the flashing of the APFL indicator on the Broadcast Facilities panel.

 VCA Group Editing

 The editing of VCA groups is enabled and disabled using the buttons on this screen.
 This provides protection against accidental changes.